This article was updated on July 22, 2018 to reflect recently received information.

-Kathmandu is still recovering from the massive earthquakes that shook the country in 2015.
-Tourism is an important source of livelihood for many, who lost their families and properties in one of the worst calamities in decades.
+Kathmandu is still recovering from a massive earthquake that shook the country in 2015.
+Tourism is an important source of livelihood for many who’ve lost their families and properties in one of the worst calamities in decades.
 By visiting Nepal, you’re helping to rebuild the country and revive their economy.
-It’s one of the best budget travel destinations and a day in the capital city will not require you to spend more than NPR1,200 (about MYR150).
+It’s one of the best budget travel destinations and a day in the capital city will not require you to spend more than NPR1,200 (about RM150).

 Kathmandu is a fascinating city to visit, with its many Buddhist temples, colourful festivals, surrounding mountain ranges and friendly locals.
 If you enjoy hiking and trekking, head to Pokhara.
 Not only is it cheaper than Kathmandu, it’s also the gateway to the Annapurna circuit and home to some fantastic treks.

-Return air fare from Kuala Lumpur to Kathmandu: Starts from MYR1,350/ person
+Return air fare from Kuala Lumpur to Kathmandu: From RM1350 per person

 Best time to visit: February to mid-April and December to January